freeCodeCamp/chapter/CONTRIBUTING.md

 You can run any command within the container by prefixing it with `docker-compose exec app`, e.g. `docker-compose exec app npm install express`

-Initially, the database will be empty.
-Now, to seed it with sample data, run `yarn db:reset`.

 **(Note for Existing Contributors)**
 If you (or someone else via a commit) updates `Dockerfile` or the contents of its build directory, run `docker-compose build` to get the new image.
 Then, run `docker-compose up` to start the container's services.